confirmordeny/supraverden/README.md

 # SupraVerden
 Curated lists of international organisations with privileges and immunities.

-In the very early stages.
+This repo is in the very early stages.

 ## Contributing